-The PEA provided an economic assessment of the project based on the beneficiation of the Lofdal run-ofmine feed to 20% TREO mineral concentrate grade with an overall recovery of 64%.
+The PEA provided an economic assessment of the project based on the beneficiation of the Lofdal run-of-mine feed to 20% TREO mineral concentrate grade with an overall recovery of 64%.
 Beneficiation comprised upfront coarse crush and sorting with x-ray transmission sorters followed by fine grinding to magnetic separation, flotation and gangue acid leaching.
 This mineral concentrate would then be subjected to "cracking" in a hydrometallurgical plant to remove thorium and uranium to provide an acceptable mixed rare earth oxide product for separation.
-Test work at Mintek in South Africa and at Nagrom in Australia has indicated the sensitivity of the flow sheet to increased levels of ankerite (iron carbonate) with calcite, which can diminish the effectiveness of the magnetic separation stage.
+Test work at Mintek in South Africa and at

+Nagrom in Australia has indicated the sensitivity of the flow sheet to increased levels of ankerite (iron carbonate) with calcite, which can diminish the effectiveness of the magnetic separation stage.
 The distribution of ankerite within the deposit is not clearly defined, however there appear to be some ankerite-rich zones in the upper parts of the deposit.
 Additional sample of selected ankerite-rich mill feed was therefore provided to Nagrom to produce sufficient magnetic concentrate for further flotation tests on this problematic aspect of the mineralogy.
 Kyspy Investments Pty. of Australia conducted flotation test work on the ankerite-rich sample which indicated that 73.1% of the TREO could be recovered into three separate concentrates (sulphide, carbonate recleaner and xenotime recleaner concentrates).
 Further investigations are recommended to optimize the selective flotation of xenotime in the presence of carbonates.
 The Company has initiated further studies into the optimization of ore sorting technologies.
 The objective is to develop a robust flow sheet that can mitigate fluctuations in ankerite/calcite ratios in the gangue.

 The PEA considered the use of XRT sorters based on results from tests carried out by Tomra in Germany on HQ diameter core samples.
 Subsequent test work on Lofdal samples provided to RADOS in South Africa has confirmed the potential of XRF sorting to effectively upgrade run of mine at a cut-off of 0.2% TREO.
 This offers the potential to consider primary XRF sorting or to use XRF sorting as a scavenger following XRT sorting which has demonstrated a potential for 90% recovery of the rare earths.
 The PEA also recommended that a larger bulk sample be collected to provide a more representative sample.
 An 18 t bulk sample of representative material from surface covering the 600-meter strike length of the 43-101 Area 4 resource was collected in 2018.
-This sample has been delivered to Light Deep Earth in Pretoria for initial sample preparation.
-Static test work has been completed by Rados which has made recommendations to proceed with larger scale test work on their XRF sorter.
-Similar static tests were conducted by IMS which have provided recommendations to proceed with larger scale tests on the Steinert XRF sorter.
+This sample was to Light Deep Earth in Pretoria for sample preparation for a metallurgical test work program.
+Sorting tests on bulk sample have been completed by Rados using XRF sorting technology and by IMS using XRT sorting technology.
+Preliminary results from both technologies are positive and final reports from the respective consultants are pending.